 There are no porters, and while later on in the trek there is a chance to share the cost of a horse to carry some load for you, you will be carrying that one pack every day.

 The jungle is humid, so it’s important to try to keep all your belongings dry otherwise you will just is uncomfortable, miserable and chilly.
 Washing something at the end of the day and it being dry by the morning are slim.
 Even our dry clothes felt damp in the morning.
 We were given a black garbage/bin bag to ensure our bag stayed dry and I also have a small 10-litre dry bag with me to protect my electronics, which fit neatly into my daypack.

 - Two trekking t-shirts, and one pair of trekking pants (quick dry material is better).
 This was the advice in order to pack light and be wearing half of what you take!
 Often people pack two tops, one pair on long pants and a pair of shorts.
 If you are prone to mosquito bites, like me, ditch the shorts and keep covered.

 - A light waterproof jacket for potential late afternoon showers in the wet season.
 You don’t need a down jacket or a heavy Gore-Tex jacket, as you will be sweltering in jungle humidity.

 - I took a light pair of Pyjama bottoms so that I slept in something cool and clean in the evenings.
 A pair of leggings would also serve the same purpose.

-- A light mid layer jacket used for the times it can get a little chilly in the evenings.
-I always feel the cold, so this isn’t an essential for everyone.
+- A light mid-layer jacket used for the times it can get a little chilly in the evenings.
+I always feel the cold, so this isn’t essential for everyone.